Table of Contents

 Real-Time Monitoring

 MetricFire offers a hosted monitoring platform built on Graphite and Grafana, two open-source tools tailored for handling time-series data.
-For utility companies managing IoT devices, this means you can monitor metrics from smart meters, transformers, and grid sensors without needing to build custom infrastructure.
-The platform integrates with the Telegraf agent's SNMP input plugin, which collects performance data from networking devices like switches and routers, then forwards it to MetricFire for centralized monitoring.
-This setup ensures you can track device health across your entire infrastructure in real time, laying the groundwork for effective alerting.
+For utility companies managing IoT devices, this means you can monitor metrics from smart meters, transformers, and grid sensors without building custom infrastructure.
+The platform integrates with the Telegraf agent's MQTT Consumer input plugin, which is lightweight middleware for forwarding device data to MetricFire's public carbon endpoint for data storage.

 Alerting Features